-- (1) The presence/absence of each file for the transfer destination; system data, ladder, APLC data, and custom data (for only M80V Series), is not checked when the restoration is executed. - (2) Each file for the system data, ladder, APLC data and custom data are rewritten when the restoration is executed. - (3) In the following cases, an error message appears and the restoration is not executed. - During the automatic operation - One of the data protection key 1, 2 and 3 is valid. - •The NC serial number does not match the manufacturing number of the backup data. - •The "System data" file does not exist in the transfer source. - •The ladder larger than 256 KB is stored and all backup is executed when the large-capacity PLC specification is valid, and then the specification is switched to invalid. - (4) APLC data can be restored only when the APLC release specification is valid. - (5) Motion control release file can be restored only when the motion control release specification is valid. - (6) When smart safety observation is valid, entering the safety password is required.
-If the safety password is not entered, the safety parameters and the safety ladders are cannot be restored.
-Skip the step (2) when the smart safety observation is invalid.
+- (1) The presence/absence of each file for the transfer destination; system data, ladder, APLC data, and custom data (for only M80V Series), is not checked when the restoration is executed. - (2) Each file for the system data, ladder, APLC data, custom data and NCAID data are rewritten when the restoration is executed. - (3) In the following cases, an error message appears and the restoration is not executed. - During the automatic operation - One of the data protection key 1, 2 and 3 is valid. - •The NC serial number does not match the manufacturing number of the backup data. - •The "System data" file does not exist in the transfer source. - •The ladder larger than 256 KB is stored and all backup is executed when the large-capacity PLC specification is valid, and then the specification is switched to invalid.